gavinmdouglas/ocean_cooccur_hgt/README.md

-# ocean_mag_hgt

-All scripts for processing data and running statistical analyses for the manuscript.
+All scripts for processing data and running statistical analyses for the manuscript, currently titled "Co-occurrence drives horizontal gene transfer among marine prokaryotes".

 `scripts` directory structure: